NeuroJSON/jdata/JData_specification.md

 The Universal Binary JSON (UBJSON) is one of the binary counterparts to the JSON format.
 It specifically addresses the above mentioned limitations, yet, adheres to a simple grammar similar to the text-based JSON.
-As a trade-off, it loses the "human readability" to a certain extend.
+As a trade-off, it loses the "human-readability" to a certain extend.
 Although the implemented parsers for UBJSON are not as abundant as JSON, due to the simplicity of the format itself, the development cost for implementing a parser for a new programming language is significantly lower than other more complex data formats.